Admissions & Appeals

-If your child has any additional needs, please do get in contact so find out how at St Mary's we maybe able to support your child and their needs.
+If your child has any additional needs, please get in contact with the school to find out how St Mary's can support your child and their needs.

 All applicants must be made via the Local Education Authority starting primary school application form.
-Applications open in November 2022.
-The closing date for Reception January 2023. https://www.buckinghamshire.gov.uk/schools-and-learning/schools-index/school-admissions/apply-for-a-primary-school-place/
+You can start to apply for a child's primary school place between 1 November 2023 and 15 January 2024.

 If you've applied online, you will receive an email from Buckinghamshire Council.

 If you've made a paper application and provided Buckinghamshire Council with an email address, you will receive an email.

 1. Your right to appeal